How to Foster

 Fostering is a way to help a dog in need.
 A foster home is more than just a shelter for a homeless Lab.
 Foster homes provide socialization as well as daily interaction with people and other pets.
 In many cases, foster parents help their foster Lab adjust to the good life indoors and teach basic good manners to prepare the dog for a new home.

 Fostering should not be used as a trial period to determine if you want to adopt a dog permanently.
-Fostering is not a means for getting a dog for free.
+Fostering is not a means of getting a dog for free.
 Please keep in mind that the ultimate goal of a foster parent is to prepare their foster dog for their new life with a loving family in a forever home.
 Fostering is a way to help a dog in need, not to help yourself go for a “test drive”.

 Please consider the best interest of these wonderful Labs.
-Yes, we miss our foster dogs when they are adopted, but the joy and excitement of finding a forever home with that perfect family far outweighs the goodbye.
+Yes, we miss our foster dogs when they are adopted, but the joy and excitement of finding a forever home with that perfect family far outweigh the goodbye.
 If you are still not convinced, please read this article by Deb Carr: You Too Can Foster!

 If you are ready to foster, please fill out the form below.